rockman007372/Obsidian-Vault/CS2106 Lecture 2b - Process Abstraction in Unix.md

 int wait(int *status)
 ```

+Signature:
+- Returns the PID of the terminated child process.
+- Status is a pointer that stores exit status of the terminated child process.
+Can sometimes retrieve function return values through here.

+Usage:
-Make parent process wait for child process to terminate.
+- Make parent process wait for child process to terminate.
 It cleans up remainder of the child system resources => kill zombie process.

 ![[Pasted image 20230830154248.png]]